 Donors Funding Work in Developing Countries

-The following list is a selection of funders that work globally but only fund organizations based in the donor's home country.
-In most cases, the organizations receiving funds identify local partners for project implementation:
+The following is a selection of funders working globally but only funding organizations based in the donor's home country.
+In most cases, the organizations that receive funding are responsible for identifying local partners for project implementation:

 - Alert Fund for Youth